gcskoenig/icr/README.md

 ```
 python scripts/plots.py --savepath [savepath]
 ```
+where the `[savepath]` is the same path used above when running the experiments.
+If you use folder names different from those specified above for the results, you may have to go into the `plots.py` script to adapt them (by adjusting the `scm_names` dictionary).
 In the ``[savepath]`` folder, for each scm you can then find two files called

 - ``resultss.csv``: summary statistics for all experiment folders in the specified result folder. mean and standard deviation for